 Today, 40% of the web is powered by WordPress, and according to Builtwith.com there are 2 million active websites using Divi.
 That makes Divi the most popular WordPress theme of the most popular content management system.
 It’s surprising to realise Divi is more popular than every free theme, even the default WordPress theme.

 I don’t usually post about specific website building tools but ET (Elegant Themes, the company that owns and develops Divi) is focusing a lot of energy on some powerful new improvements to Divi.
 In this blog post, I’ve collated the newest updates from CEO Nick Roach, published in various places.
-I hope this post becomes irrelevant very soon as these features are released into the wild.
+I hope this post becomes irrelevant very soon as these features are released into the wild with the pending release of Divi 5.0.

 So let’s have the big news first – a fundamental rebuild of the visual builder.